NGO-Algorithm-Audit/AlgorithmAudit_website/content/english/about/_index.md

 ---
-title: "Knowledge and publication"
+title: "About"
+subtitle: "Who we are"
 featured: true
 categories: [""]
 draft: false
 ---

-### Knowledge and publication
+### The team

 Hii